spluta/OversamplingOscillators/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release -DSC_PATH=<PATH TO SC SOURCE> -DPORTED_PATH=<PATH TO PORTED PLUGINS SOURCE>
 cmake --build . --config Release

-It should build OSaw2.scx and OVarSaw2.scx.
+It should build SawOS.scx, VarSawOS.scx, and SawPn.
+The OS plugins are Oversampled.
+The Pn plugins are polynomial bandlimited.

 Make sure these two files and OversamplingOscillators.sc are in the SC path, recompile the SC libary, and they should work.# OversamplingOscillators